15 San Francisco Landmarks You Must See

 To save the square from being demolished, William M. Roth and his mother purchased the land in 1962.
 Opening in 1964, Ghirardelli Square became a retail and entertainment complex.
 Moreover, the lower floors of the Clock Tower within the square are now home to Ghirardelli Square's primary chocolate shop.

-☂️ Visit the Ghirardelli Chocolate Experience with an experience
+☂️ Visit the Ghirardelli Chocolate Experience with an excursion

 Conclusion